haruosuz/ncbi_ftp/README.md

 In the project's main directory `ncbi_ftp/`, we run the shell script `scripts/run.sh` with:

-    bash scripts/run.sh

-    # To redirect standard output and standard error to separate files, use the `>` and `2>` operators.
-    bash scripts/run.sh > stdout.txt 2> stderr.txt &

-    # The `2>&1` operator redirects standard error to the standard output stream.
     bash scripts/run.sh > log.txt 2>&1 &

-    # Use `tail -f` to constantly monitor files (use Control-C to stop)
-    tail -f log.txt

 ----------